rohitsharmaj7/developer-resources/README.md

 1. AOS - A javascript library used for the animations <a href="https://github.com/michalsnik/aos">Link to library</a>

 <h3>CSS Libraries</h3>
-1.Imagehover.css - A css library used for giving the hovering effects to the images <a href="https://www.imagehover.io/">Link to library</a>
+1. Imagehover.css - A css library used for giving the hovering effects to the images <a href="https://www.imagehover.io/">Link to library</a>